batu92k/MPU6050-Sensor-Library-Cpp/README.md

 ## **About the Library**

 This library is made to create a simple interface in C++ for the MPU6050 sensor over I2C.
 The library initially made for Raspberry Pi 4 but it allows users to port the library to other architectures easily.
-Additionally, the library currently includes an example application the is made for RaspberryPi 4.
+Additionally, the library currently includes an example application made for RaspberryPi 4.

 ## **How to Use**
 Since the I2C related methods (such as initialization, read, write, etc.) may differ for every architecture, the library is using an interface class called ```I2C_Interface``` (see i2c_interface.h source file) in order to keep the library flexible to port to other architectures.
 The user should create its own class from the I2C_Interface base class and implement only 3 methods to make it work for its architecture.
 Methods to be implemented by the user are the following: